n8n-io/n8n-docs/docs/integrations/creating-nodes/index.md

 * How to [share your node](/integrations/creating-nodes/use/submit-community-nodes/) with the community, or use it as a [private node](/integrations/creating-nodes/use/install-private-nodes/).
 * [Reference material](/integrations/creating-nodes/reference/), including [guidance on standards](/integrations/creating-nodes/reference/standards/) and information on the individual files that make up a node.

-This section assumes basic programming knowledge.
-You should be able to manage your own development environment, and have some knowledge of JavaScript.
-It assumes that you have some familiarity with npm.
+## Technical difficulty

+This section assumes the following:

+* Some familiarity with JavaScript and TypeScript.
+* Ability to manage your own development environment, including git.
+* Knowledge of npm, including creating and submitting packages.